Bojana Todorović

-Bojana Todorović, also known as Bo Todorovic (born 28 October 1991 in Belgrade, Serbia) is a Serbian-American volleyball player.
+Bojana Todorović, also known as Bo Todorovic (born 28 October 1991) is a Serbian-American volleyball player.

 Todorović won the 2011 NCAA Division I competition with University of California Bruins.
 She was fourth in the 2013 FIVB U23 World Championship.
 With the Filipino club Philips Gold Lady Slammers she won the bronze medal in the 2015 Philippine Super Liga Grand Prix conference and the Second Best Outside Spiker individual award.

 Personal life

-Todorović was born on October 28, 1991 in Belgrade.
+Todorović was born on October 28, 1991, in Belgrade.
 She recalled her childhood influenced by the NATO bombing of Yugoslavia during the Kosovo War and the sirens she used to hear in the playground and spending quality family time while taking shelter underground.
-Her family moved to Long Beach, California when she was nine years old.
+Her family moved to Long Beach, California, when she was nine years old.
 Her parents are Dusan and Maja Todorović, who played club volleyball and introduced her to the sport.
 She has an older brother named Dimitrije.
 She is 183 cm tall 70 kg.
 She speaks Serbian, English and Spanish.

 She graduated from University High School (Irvine, California) and went to University of California, Los Angeles graduating in Economics.
 She enrolled herself in the California State University, Long Beach graduate school to pursue a Master's degree in Sport management and Eastern European History.
 Todorović has been praised for having a beautiful look while playing in France and the Philippines.
 As of August 2020, Todorović had reportedly been dating Kirby Ruiz.
 Todorović is also a professional model.